 In contradiction to all of this, Christianity teaches that there is only one God and that God was never a man on another planet (Psalm 90:2).
 It teaches that God does not even know of any other gods (Isaiah 44:8) and that God is the only God (Isaiah 45:5).
 There are many other things about Mormonism that are not Biblical, such as their doctrine of salvation, atonement, etc. But we won't get into that in this short article (see related articles below for more information).
 There are a host of books that compare Mormonism with Biblical theology, and a plethora of ministries designed to reach the lost Mormons with the gospel.
 You should check these out for yourself.

 What about a true Christian voting for a Mormon?
 Is that okay?

-As Christians, we are to balance our conviction of moral truth and biblical fidelity when we vote.
-The issue of who to vote for among a crowd of less-than-stellar-candidates is complicated.
+As Christians, we are to balance our conviction of moral truth and Biblical fidelity when we vote.
+The issue for whom to vote from among a crowd of less-than-stellar-candidates is complicated.
 Each person must vote to the best of his/her ability and according to his conscience.
 Hopefully, people will vote for a person who will uphold the Constitution, protect our civil rights, and promote the welfare of society and the family without supporting abortion, homosexuality, and liberalism.
-The issue is more than a simple, "I won't vote for a Mormon" or "I won't vote for a Catholic" (i.e., John F. Kennedy).
+The issue is more than a simple, "I won't vote for a Mormon," or "I won't vote for a Catholic" (i.e., John F. Kennedy).

 So, who should Christians vote for?
 It depends.
-Personally, I would vote for an atheist over a "Christian" if the former would uphold the Constitution and the latter did not, just as I would vote for someone who was Mormon and uphold the Constitution over someone else who would not.
-So, Mormons are not Christian, but that doesn't mean a Christian can't vote for one.
+Personally, I would vote for an atheist over a "Christian" if the former would uphold the Constitution and the latter did not just as I would vote for a Mormon who would uphold the Constitution over someone else who would not.
+So, Mormons are not Christian but that doesn't mean a Christian can't vote for one.

 See Related Articles